The border crossing from Laos to Cambodia: Don Khong Island to Stung Treng, is stressful, especially with the scams.

 The owner is lovely and the service is excellent.

-Food in Stung Treng is delicious and plentiful.
+Food in Stung Treng is delicious, cheap, and plentiful.

 Le Tonle Tourism Training Centre

-The in-house restaurant in Le Tonle is wonderful, with fantastic service and local food delivered from the students!
+The in-house restaurant in Le Tonle is wonderful, with fantastic service and local food delivered to the students!